ChrisD22/BscWebDevelopment/Year 1/1. Web Coding and Theory 1/README.md

 The essential aims of this module are:

-1. To introduce the formal principles of interaction design, including: sketching, visualisation, paper-prototyping and digital-prototyping.
-1. To equip students with a comprehensive understanding of communication design principles, including: composition, hierarchy, typography, and systems design.
-1. To ensure students acquire a solid, foundational knowledge of, and competence in HTML5 and CSS3 upon which they can build.
+1. To ensure students acquire a solid, foundational knowledge of, and competence in HTML and CSS upon which they can build.
-1. To encourage a creative environment that supports an awareness and understanding of the core ideas of interaction design.
-1. To ensure students understand the principle of ‘learning how to learn’ and begin to develop their own awareness and toolsets proactively.
+1. To introduce the formal principles of information architecture
+1. To equip students with a comprehensive understanding of  web development, including: markup, semantics, web accessibility, usability and information architecture.
+1. Collaborate in, and manage the delivery of online content and media.

 ##Assessments

-1. One
+1. Assignment One
 ..+ Learning Outcome
 ..+ Learning Outcome
-2. Two
+2. Assignment Two
 ..+ Learning Outcome
 ..+ Learning Outcome